Yuri-Rassokhin/BenchmarkBeholder/README.md

 BBH's approach of sweeping over all valid combinations of input parameters and benchmarking target metrics for each combination is called sweep analysis.
 When it clarifies these three questions for you, it does it constructively: you will disclose optimal  and suboptimal combinations of parameters, quantified influence of parameters, and trends and edge cases, if any.

-# What is It For?

-Perhaps you need to choose an optimal AI model and SW+HW configuration for a chatbot.
+For instance, you need to choose an optimal AI model and SW+HW configuration for a chatbot.
 With BBH, you will easily:
 * Compare and choose highest-performing AI model for your task
 * Compare and choose optimal storage by performance/cost ratio
 * Assess performance of CPU RAM and decide if you should use CPU RAM as RAG cache for your task